dominicparga/osmgraphing/notes.md

 - Print __edit-link__ for weird osm-content (in addition to currently printed warnings).
 - Parse lanes (now: use default).
   - tags: `lanes`, `lanes:backward` (`way-id: 33172848`)
-- Building needs much more memory for `Germany.pbf` (~ `14 GB`) due to sc-edges, where `50 %` are `None`.
-  When creating metrics, memory-consumption shrinks to `10/11 GB` and lower, probably because these values are released.
-  Otherwise, README has to be updated.

 ### Extend generating